xsuite/xsuite/docs/collective.rst

     #  <xfields.beam_elements.spacecharge.SpaceChargeBiGaussian object at 0x7f5ba8e1bd30>,
     #  <xtrack.tracker.Tracker object at 0x7f5ba8ce7610>]

-where the first part tracks the particles through to the first potion of the machine up to the space-charge element, the second part simulates the space-charge interaction, the third part trackes the particles from the space-charge element to the end of the sequence.
+where the first part tracks the particles through to the first potion of the machine up to the space-charge element, the second part simulates the space-charge interaction, the third part tracks the particles from the space-charge element to the end of the line.

 As all xsuite and xsuite-compatible beam elements need to expose a ``.track`` method the instruction: